bytecodealliance/wamr.dev/content/en/blog/introduction_to_wamr_running_modes/index.md

         Mode_Multi_Tier_JIT, // multi-tier jit
     } RunningMode;
     ```
+Notes:
-Notes: the running mode is supported only when the related execution engine is built into the binary.
-The `Mode_Multi_Tier_JIT` mode is supported only when both Fast JIT and LLVM JIT are available in the runtime software.
+1. the running mode is supported only when the related execution engine is built into the binary.
+2. The `Mode_Multi_Tier_JIT` enables tier-up from Fast JIT to LLVM JIT.
+It is supported only when both Fast JIT and LLVM JIT are available in the runtime software.
+3. The selection of fast interpreter and classic interpreter is determined in compilation time, since only one interpreter can be built into the binary.

 **The priority of choosing running mode:**
 1. User set module instance running mode